cybozu-go/cke/docs/design.md

     the given configuration.
     If anything is different, `cke` will updates the cluster.

+    * If not all control plane nodes are operational, `cke` does not start initial setup nor modify etcd cluster configuration.
+        This is to avoid disruption of the cluster.

+    * Even if some worker nodes are not operational, `cke` continues to check and update the cluster.

 * Assets are compiled into Docker images.

     * Third-party docker images should be mirrored on `quay.io/cybozu`.